Get

 7. Hyperthyroidism

-Hyperthyroidism means that the thyroid gland is producing more thyroid hormones than is considered normal, causing the cat’s metabolism to speed up to abnormal levels.
+Hyperthyroidism occurs when the thyroid gland produces more thyroid hormones than is normal, causing the cat’s metabolism to speed up to abnormal levels.
 This condition most commonly occurs in cats over the age of eight.
-Diarrhea is but one of the symptoms, with others being a poor coat condition, hyperactivity, vomiting, weight loss, and frequent urination.
+Diarrhea is one of the signs, but the others include poor coat condition, hyperactivity, vomiting, weight loss, and frequent urination.

 cat pee on carpet